 The district court agreed with the defendants and stayed the case.
 Citing a 1936 case, the court stated that it had broad powers to stay a case to avoid “duplicative discovery, multiple hearings and inconsistent results.”

 The court was convinced that, although there may have been some minor differences, the essentials of the case against the defendants and Avantair’s bankruptcy were substantially similar.
 The evidence would have been the same and the legal arguments for each side would have been much the same as well.
 The district court issued an order staying the case.

 Bringing a business through bankruptcy is complex, and requires an attorney who understands the interplay of the business’s liabilities and the liabilities of its officers, directors, and owners.
 We have experience representing small businesses and their owners through the bankruptcy process.

-Contact our office for a free consultation with attorneys who are there to protect you.
+If you are a business debtor, contact our office in Melbourne, Florida for a free consultation with attorneys who are there to protect you.

 We Can Help A Debtor or Borrower Get Back on Track